eProsima/Fast-DDS-docs/docs/fastdds/dynamic_types/examples.rst

 .. _Fast DDS GitHub repository: https://github.com/eProsima/Fast-DDS

-These are complete working examples that make use of Dynamic Types.
+These are complete working examples that make use of dynamic types.
 You can explore them to find how this feature connects to the rest of *Fast DDS*, and learn how to integrate it in your own application.